sathya541/Farabi-Test/README.md

-# Read Me:
+# Tutorial

-Farabi test app.
+This is my tutorial repository.